facebook/infer/support.md

 duplicate what they are good at.
 At Facebook we run both Infer and a collection of Android linters.
 Findbugs can be useful too; it is more akin to linters.

+### Why Infer doesn't find a particular bug?

+The answer here is for one of the checkers of Infer, the bi-abduction checker, that finds Null Dereferences, Memory Leaks, Retain Cycles and other memory related issues.

+The analysis performs a symbolic execution of the code, keeping data structures that represent a symbolic heap, and trying to prove memory safety of the program.
+When it fails to prove it, it can report an error, if it finds a Null Dereference or Memory Leak, or it can find itself in an inconsistent state.
+In any case, it will stop the analysis of that particular procedure because the attempted proof doesn't make sense anymore.
+Another cause of the analysis not reaching some part of the code is that we introduce timeouts in the analysis, because otherwise it would take too long.
+So it could reach a timeout before reaching the end of the method.
+So when Infer doesn't find a particular bug, it's possible that it is because it couldn't reach that part of the code.